 - Wet battered foods sink in oil and rise while cooking

-- Foods float rather than sticking to bottom
+- Foods float freely rather than sticking to bottom

 Cons